We think this movie stands out for:

 - Kids say

 When her husband is unexpectedly killed, Edna Spalding (Sally Field ) must deal with her profound grief, sudden full responsibility for her two children, and the realities of poverty in the midst of the Depression of the mid-1930s.
 PLACES IN THE HEART takes the previously sheltered Edna on an astonishing journey toward independence, maturity, and self-reliance.
 Her reconstituted Texas family, which includes an itinerant African-American thief and an embittered blind victim of The Great War, join in her struggle to save her home and her ideals from greedy business interests, natural disaster, and prejudice.

 Is it any good?

 Nominated for seven Academy Awards (with wins for Best Actress and Best Original Screenplay), this film has a heartfelt story and insightful messages about compassion, integrity, and perseverance.
 In addition to Sally Fields' strong, nuanced performance as Edna, writer/director Robert Benton has created a tapestry of richly-defined characters in the community around her.
-Standout performances are delivered by Lindsay Crouse, Danny Glover, John Malkovich, Ed Harris, and Amy Madigan.
+Places in the Heart's standout performances are delivered by Lindsay Crouse, Danny Glover, John Malkovich, Ed Harris, and Amy Madigan.
 Seeing this sincere recreation of Mr. Benton's hometown and its people during the challenging Depression era will likely be an enlightening and moving experience for older kids, teens, and their families.

 Use Edna's experience with the bank and Moze's encounters with the cotton merchant as examples of prejudices against both women and racial minorities.
 How much has changed since the events in this movie?
 Do you think we have further to go? .Why?